 If you’ve ever wanted to travel abroad for the holidays, Ireland is the perfect place to do it.
 In fact, Ireland in December, albeit cold, is a magical time to visit the country.
-While it doesn’t often get snow, you’ll love walking around the cities looking at the holiday lights that hang from everywhere.
+While it doesn’t often get snow, you’ll love walking around the cities and looking at the holiday lights that hang everywhere.

 There are plenty of Christmas activities to participate in during December in Ireland, including Christmas markets, holiday shows, and more.
 You may also be able to save on airfare to the country if you go earlier in the month.

 This article goes over what the weather is like during this time of year, what to pack for Ireland in December, and various December events in Ireland around the country, so let’s dive in.